Daniel Curtis (composer)

-Daniel Curtis and Laura Coyne are Welsh composers and musicians.
-As composers, they are best known for their writing within the theatre industry.
+Daniel Curtis is a Welsh composer, singer and musician.
+As a composer, he is best known for his writing within the theatre industry.

 Career

-In 2013 they composed and produced "A Miner's Song", which featured over 300 performers including; Michael Sheen, Jonathan Pryce, Paul Potts, John Owen-Jones, Matthew Rhys, Aled Jones, Ioan Gruffudd, Joe Calzaghe and the voice of Richard Burton.
+In 2014 he composed and produced "A Miner's Song" with Laura Coyne, which featured over 300 performers including; Michael Sheen, Jonathan Pryce, Paul Potts, John Owen-Jones, Matthew Rhys, Aled Jones, Ioan Gruffudd, Joe Calzaghe and voice of Richard Burton.
 The song was launched before 74,500 people at the Wales v England game on 16 March 2013 in aid of the Welsh National Coal Mining Memorial.
-Daniel and Laura also received National coverage for taking a piano 300 feet underground into Big Pit in Blaenafon, South Wales to perform a concert in tribute to fallen miners.
+Daniel also received National coverage for taking a piano 300 feet underground into Big Pit in Blaenafon, South Wales to perform a concert in tribute to fallen miners.

 2014 saw the release of "Love on 42nd Street", in aid of the BBC Children in Need appeal.
 The album features the acclaimed single "Why Am I Falling" recorded by Ramin Karimloo.
-The album also includes songs by West End and Broadway stars including; Lea Salonga, Samantha Barks, Sierra Boggess, John Owen-Jones and Simon Bowman.
-The album reached number one in the Amazon and iTunes Broadway and Vocal charts in the UK and US.
-A series of follow up singles were released with Broadway stars Laura Osnes, Cheyenne Jackson, Lisa O'Hare, Adam Pascal, Chris McCarrell and Katie Rose Clarke.
+The album also includes songs by West End and Broadway stars including; Lea Salonga, Samantha Barks, Sierra Boggess, John Owen-Jones, and Simon Bowman.
+The album reached number one on the Amazon and iTunes Broadway and Vocal charts in the UK and US.
+A series of follow-up singles were released with Broadway stars Laura Osnes, Cheyenne Jackson, Lisa O'Hare, Adam Pascal, Chris McCarrell and Katie Rose Clarke.
 All the singles topped the iTunes Vocal charts in the UK and US.

-Daniel and Laura held a concert of their work at the Royal Albert Hall on 14 October 2014 which featured seventeen West End/Broadway performers including; Alexander Hanson, Rebecca Caine, Charlotte Jaconelli, Cassie Compton and Lucie Jones.
-They are currently working on a musical based on the life of the actor Richard Burton.
+Daniel held a concert of his work with Laura Coyne at the Royal Albert Hall on 14 October 2014 which featured seventeen West End/Broadway performers including; Alexander Hanson, Rebecca Caine, Charlotte Jaconelli, Cassie Compton and Lucie Jones.